Government programs offer financial support to help you retrofit your home. But with so many options out there, it can be hard to know where to start.

 I rent my condo

-If your landlord pays for your home energy (heating and/or electricity), talk to them about saving money and emissions through:
+If your landlord pays for your home energy, talk to them about saving money and emissions through:

 Low-Income

-If you live in a rented condo and are low-income, or if you and your household spend more money on energy than you think you can afford, there are some incentives just for you:
+If you live in a rented condo and are low-income, or if you and your household spend more money on energy than you think you can afford, you could be eligible for:

 You can also talk to your landlord about eligibility for: